Princess Anna of Hesse and by Rhine: Early life

 Anna, the third child and only daughter of Prince Charles of Hesse and by Rhine, and Princess Elizabeth of Prussia, was born at Bessungen, Grand Duchy of Hesse.
 Her paternal grandfather was Louis II, Grand Duke of Hesse.
 Her mother was the granddaughter of King Frederick William II of Prussia.

 Her eldest brother, Louis, married in 1862 to Princess Alice of the United Kingdom, third child and second daughter of Queen Victoria.

 Marriage

 As a young girl, Anna was considered as a possible bride for the future Edward VII (known as 'Bertie' to his family).
 While his mother, Victoria, was in favor of Anna, Bertie's elder sister was opposed to the match, as she believed Anna had a "disturbing twitch".
 As time went by however, Victoria grew increasingly impatient, and tried to ignore her daughter's hints that Anna was not suitable, declaring, "I am much pleased with the account of Princess Anna, (minus the twitching)".
 In the end, Alexandra of Denmark was chosen instead.

-On 4 July 1864 in Darmstadt, Anna married Frederick Francis son of Paul Frederick, Grand Duke of Mecklenburg-Schwerin.
-(Friedrich Franz's first wife, Princess Augusta Reuss of Köstritz, had died in 1862).
+On 4 July 1864 in Darmstadt, Anna married Frederick Francis son of Paul Frederick, Grand Duke of Mecklenburg-Schwerin, who was her second cousin (Friedrich Franz's first wife, Princess Augusta Reuss of Köstritz, had died in 1862).
 Together, they had one daughter: